Blog · Analysis · Last reviewed June 16, 2026

 The Battlefield Model Becomes the Command Interface

 Military AI is entering command through data layers, targeting support, simulation, autonomous systems, and decision-support dashboards.
-The hard governance problem is not only whether a weapon fires by itself.
-It is whether the machine becomes the interface through which commanders perceive reality.
+Forget for a moment whether a weapon fires by itself; the hard governance problem is whether the machine becomes the interface through which commanders perceive reality.

 Decision Advantage